Before we begin the manufacturing stage, here are some technical basics.

 For the choice of glue we recommend a solvent-free, water-based glue .

-- On the long strand, it stops 5 mm from the first hole for the watch buckle.
+- On the long strand, it stops 5mm from the first hole for the watch buckle.

-Focus on saddle stitch sewing
+Zoom on saddle stitch sewing

 It is not possible to sew a watch strap by machine, sewing would be impossible at the loops.